Trains, planes and memory sticks: reporter's doping scoop quest

 Working with journalists from Britain’s Sunday Times newspaper, Seppelt, from German broadcaster ARD, set about corroborating the data and crisscrossing the world to meet sources to flesh out his story.

-He traveled to the Caucasus, Austria, Lausanne in Switzerland, London, Monte Carlo, Prague, Australia, Kenya and the United States.
+He travelled to the Caucasus, Austria, Lausanne in Switzerland, London, Monte Carlo, Prague, Australia, Kenya and the United States.
 Not all the trips were worthwhile.

 “TRAVELLING FOR NOTHING”

-“There was a lot of traveling for nothing,” said Seppelt.
+“There was a lot of travelling for nothing,” said Seppelt.
 “You can’t use three quarters of what you are doing in investigative journalism, but you get some good hints.”

 Coming only weeks before track and field’s showpiece world championships in Beijing, his report claims endurance runners suspected of doping had been winning a third of the medals at Olympic Games and world championships in the 2001-2012 period.